A Marine Dad's Most Important Duty

-I was a Marine, an officer, a lifer...or so I thought.
-Then came Patrick, and my faith was tested.
+I was a Marine, an officer, a lifer—until Patrick came to test my faith.

 I’d been on plenty of marches in my time as a Marine, but never anything like this.
 My platoon today was undisciplined, stopping to kick at twigs, talking and laughing as we hiked through the woods, no one paying attention to the sound of rushing water ahead.